ahgada-ncsu/csc512-part2/dev_part_2/Readme.md

     - malloc
     - structs
     - multiple input functions like (fopen, fread, fwrite, fgetc, getc, scanf)
+- Note these are the 7 programs that we submit for our final combined submissions too.

 # Explaining the results
 - expected output for each of the test programs is present in the foldr ./seminal_outputs